jromang/picochess/docs/usage.rst

 --------------------

 * First button shows the last move.
-* Second button toggles between showing the value and the best/ponder move.
+* Second button toggles between showing the position value (or "book") and the best/ponder (or book move).
 * Third button will switch sides and the computer will make your move.
-* The fourth toggles between the game modes (Game, Analyse, Kibitz, Observe)
+* The fourth toggles between the game modes (Game, Analyse, Kibitz, Observe, Remote)
 * The fifth toggles between "Position", "Engine", "System", "Game" options.
 Some of the options provide no functionality yet.

 PGN file support